JonJagger/cyber-dojo/readme.txt

   :unit_test_framework => 'junit',
   :tab_size => 4
 }
+Make sure all the named files are in the new folder, including cyber-dojo.sh
+  #chmod +x cyber-dojo.sh
+  #chown www-data *
+  #chgrp www-data *
+  #sudo -u www-data ./cyber-dojo.sh
+or maybe
+ #strace sudo -u www-data ./cyber-dojo.sh

-Then create a test for it in cyberdojo/test/installation by copying an existing language test rb file.
+You can also create a test for it in cyberdojo/test/installation by copying an existing language test rb file.
 Eg
   #cp clojure_tests.rb lisp_tests.rb
 Edit it match the folder name you created s/Clojure/Lisp/
 Then
-#ruby lisp_tests.rb
+  #sudo -u www-data ruby lisp_tests.rb
+or
+  #strace sudo -u www-data ruby lisp_tests.rb
 Once this passes make it live by moving it to the live languages folder:
 #mv cyberdojo/test/cyberdojo/languages/Lisp cyberdojo/languages/Lisp